The best camping knots: for rigging shelters, makeshift repairs, hanging hammocks and more

 From loops to hitches now – a friction hitch, to be precise.
 The adjustable grip hitch is a simple but extremely useful hitch that will hold tight under tension but can easily be shifted up and down the rope while slack.
-That makes it ideal for pulling a guy line taut when fixed to a tent peg or for stringing a ridge line when pitching a tarp.
+That makes it ideal for pulling a guy line taut when fixed to a tent peg or for stringing a ridge line when pitching a tarp, something you will probably want to do when erecting your one-person tent in the wild.
 In this regard, it does the same job as better-known knots like the taut line hitch or midshipman’s hitch, but in our experience the adjustable grip hitch tends to hold better in a wider variety of settings.

 4. Trucker’s hitch

 The trucker’s hitch is a compound knot that is used whenever you need to pull a rope really tight – eg when securing a load on the bed of a truck, hence the name.
 It basically works as a crude block and tackle, giving you additional purchase to cinch in and tension a rope effectively.
 In other words, it’s the ratchet strap of the knot world.
 As such, it is a very useful knot for both everyday use and outdoor adventures, whether you’re lashing your folded up camping chairs together or transporting timber home from the DIY store.

 As a compound knot, it is tied in two stages.
 First, you need to make a loop in the standing part of the rope.
 This can be done in any number of ways, from a simple slipped overhand loop to a fixed loop, like the Alpine Butterfly (see knot number 2).
 Then take the working end of the rope around an anchor point and pass it through the loop you have created.
 Then pull as hard as you can until the load is firmly locked down.
 Secure the rope with a couple of half hitches.
 Alternatively, to make it easier to untie and prevent jamming, use slipped hitches or a friction hitch.